opensearch-project/project-website/_posts/2024-04-05-Configurable-Automation-for-OpenSearch-ML-Use-Cases.md

 ## Before the Flow Framework plugin

-Previously, setting up semantic search involves *4 separate API calls* outlined in the [semantic search documentation](https://opensearch.org/docs/latest/search-plugins/semantic-search/):
+Previously, setting up semantic search involves *four separate API calls*, outlined in the [semantic search documentation](https://opensearch.org/docs/latest/search-plugins/semantic-search/):

 1. Create a connector for a remote model, specifying pre- and post-processing functions.
 2. Register an embedding model using the connector ID obtained in the previous step.